Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Check to see if the consultant you’re considering – or the financial institution that he or she represents – is on Twitter.
 If so, read the feed.
 Do they present themselves in a way that is professional?
 Are there critical or angry tweets from clients or now-former clients?
 If they have a Facebook page or LinkedIn profile, check out those pages too, looking for professionalism in their posts and their back-and-forth with commenters.
 If a financial consultant isn’t on social media, don’t let that dissuade you from working with him or her; there are rules and regulations regarding how a consultant can interact with commenters, because most investment advice is personal to each individual.

-Then there’s the tried and true, old-school way to get recommendations: Ask friends and family – especially the ones who are known to be money savvy – for word-of-mouth recommendations.
+Then there’s the tried and true, old-school way to get recommendations: Ask friends and family – especially the ones you know to be money savvy – for word-of-mouth recommendations.
 If you don’t want to ask people in person, try the 21st century update: Ask on Facebook!
 Some of your friends, especially if they are older than you, already have a financial advisor or consultant or know somebody else who does.
 They’d be happy to give you a name or a thumbs up or down vote on someone you ask about.
 Just be sure to mention that they should answer via a private message, email or phone call if their recommendation involves revealing any personal information.

 If you’ve narrowed your options down to two or three people, but you’re not sure which one to choose, you could do what I did – audition them!
 I met with several potential financial advisors before making up my mind.
 Each of them offered a free consultation, so it didn’t cost me anything.